-The Three Pillars of Health You Need To Focus On This Year
+The Four Elements of Health You Need To Focus On Next Year

 Unfortunately, people often set themselves drastic and unrealistic resolutions that are only sustainable for a month or so at best.
 As a personal trainer, I see it all the time.
 Right after new year’s, clients come to me wanting to train 6 days per week, they quit alcohol, cut out food groups and generally punish themselves for their decadence in December.

 The statistics are bleak: only 8% of people who make new year’s resolutions stick to them and those who don’t usually abandon them after just one week.
 Overambitious resolutions are fated to fail; people don’t realise that it is completely unrealistic to think that you can immediately overcome a habit you’ve spent years establishing.

 This quick fix approach to forming good habits is completely unsustainable and often does more harm than good.
 You end up sending a subconscious message to yourself, one that associates a balanced lifestyle with pain and agony.
 You’re also setting yourself up to fail by doing this, adding a load of unnecessary pressure which can lead to self-hate and more bad habits.

 If you want an effective habit-forming strategy, you need to think about small daily changes over a long period.
 Not only is it more sustainable, it’s far more enjoyable!